Skip to main content

 • You need to access a user's historical data, such as previous visits to a specific URL.

-For example, suppose a user visits a page and the SDK is configured to track visited pages' URLs.
-The data will be stored locally and on our servers.
-However, as all data collected by the SDK is stored in memory for the duration of a session, which defaults to 30 minutes (read more here), the SDK's local state might be cleared, and the SDK will not be able to use that data for targeting purposes anymore.
+For example, if a user visits a page and the SDK tracks the URL, the data is stored locally and on the server.
+However, as all data collected by the SDK is stored in memory for the duration of a session (which defaults to 30 minutes, read more here), the SDK's local state might be cleared, and the data may no longer be available for targeting.

-To ensure accurate targeting of a given visitor, calling getRemoteVisitorData() will load previously visited pages from our servers.
-This call will help maintain a consistent view of the user's behavior, even if the SDK's local state has been cleared.
+To ensure accurate targeting of a visitor, calling getRemoteVisitorData() loads previously visited pages from the server.
+This call helps maintain a consistent view of user behavior, even if the SDK's local state has been cleared.

 note